12th Workshop on Volcanic Lakes

 Important Dates

-• Nov 30, 2025: Deadline for the registration fee payment and notice for oral and poster presentation
+Deadline for registration fee payment and for confirmation of flight purchase of the grant winners, and notice for oral and poster presentations

 Committees